 The applicable rules, Decree 2555 of 2010, require that CCPs have at least two committees.
-Among them, a risk committee, therefore, CRCC S.A. has a Risk Committee composed of 5 members of which at least 2 are independent.
+Among them, a risk committee, therefore, CRCC S.A. has a Risk Committee composed of 5 members of which at least 2 are independent and 2 the condition of representatives of Liquidating Members.
 The Committee submits risk policies to the Board of Directors for consideration.